Farse 0.14.1

 Creating JSON

-We can create JSON strings with the Json type.
+We can create JSON structures using the Json type.

 open Farse